AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-clients.md

 ## Add clients to a community

-To add a client to a community, the client must already exist in AVEVA&trade; Data Hub.
+To add a client to a community, the client must already exist in AVEVA Data Hub.
 Only a [Tenant Administrator](xref:communityroles#tenant-administrator) can create a client.
 For more information about creating clients, see [Add a client credentials client](xref:gpClientCredentialsClient).

 1. In the left pane, select **Data Management** > **Communities**.